supervisely-ecosystem/convert-yolov5-to-supervisely-format/README.md

 ![](https://i.imgur.com/BRA0Bjt.png)

-1. You can download [Coco128](https://www.kaggle.com/ultralytics/coco128/download) project or our [lemons](link) project with custom classes or create your own project.
-2. YOLO v5 project must contain `data_config.yaml` file in its root directory if you want to use custom classes, or it will use default coco class names:
+**Note**: YOLO v5 project must contain `data_config.yaml` file in its root directory if you want to use custom classes, or it will use default coco class names:
 ```
 # class names